tsupol/tesseract-wasm-react/README.md

 `npm install`

-then run build android
+then run build android/ios Native Platforms

 `ionic capacitor build android`
+`ionic capacitor build ios`

+then configure the project

+`npm run configure`

+now you can proceed to use AndroidStudio/XCode

 ## After edited the code

-update the code to the Android native platform.
+update the code to the Native Platforms.

 `npx cap sync`

-then run build android

-`ionic capacitor build android`
+now the code is updated.
+You now proceed in AndroidStudio/XCode

 ## Permissions

 Make sure you have these line in your `AndroidManifest.xml`

+Note: you should already have this from using `npm run configure` earlier.

 ```xml
 <!-- Video Camera -->